How to hunt every phase of deer season’s most magical time.

 Pro Tip: Find native fruit sources—wild plums, persimmons, and even neglected apple orchards.
 Those fruits have sweetened with cold weather, and calorie-desperate bucks will focus on these high-sugar food sources.

-Andrew McKean is a longtime outdoor writer and the former editor-in-chief of Outdoor Life.
+About the Author Andrew McKean is a longtime outdoor writer and the former editor-in-chief of Outdoor Life.
 He lives in northeast Montana with his family and yellow Lab.
 You can follow his adventures on Instagram @aemckean or on Facebook @andrew.mckean.77

 Special thanks to StepOutside.org for providing this insightful content.